-- any Risk Treatment actions are completed (see below); - there are changes to the organization's assets, information or processes; - new risks are identified; or - experience or new information indicates that the likelihood and consequence of any identified risk has changed.
+- · Any Risk Treatment actions are completed (see below). - There are changes to the organisation's assets, information or processes. - · New risks are identified. - Experience or new information indicates that the likelihood and consequence of any identified risk has changed.

-TIP - To ensure your risk assessment process covers the types of events that would require a review, you should also take into consideration the Annex A controls for Technical Vulnerability Management (A.12.6), Security in Development and Support Processes (A.14.2) and Supplier Service Delivery Management (A.15.2).
+TIP: To ensure your risk assessment process covers the types of events that would require a review, you should also take into consideration the Annex A controls for Threat Intelligence (5.7), Management of Technical Vulnerabilities (8.8), Secure Development lifecycle (8.25) and Monitoring, review and change of supplier services (5.22).